Pebble House, Vol. 1: Kuwaderno

-Pebble House, Vol. 1: Kuwaderno is the second studio album by Filipino indie folk/folk pop band Ben&Ben.
+Pebble House, Vol. 1: Kuwaderno is the second studio album by Filipino indie folk-pop band Ben&Ben.
 It features 12 tracks written in Filipino, including six collaborations with other Filipino artists.
 The album was released on 29 August 2021 under Sony Music Philippines.
 All tracks in this album were included on Spotify's Top 200 chart in three days, seven of which were included on the Top 100 charts of the same music streaming platform.

 Background

 In April 2021, a few months after topping Spotify's list of most streamed artists in the Philippines, Ben&Ben announced that they would take a break from live performances and start recording their second album.
 Ben&Ben announced on social media that they will be releasing their second album on 29 August 2021.
 The album was then announced as being titled Pebble House, Vol. 1: Kuwaderno.

 Collaborations

-Ben&Ben announced on social media that they will be collaborating with 6 other OPM artists for their second album.

 On 28 July 2021, it was announced that Moira Dela Torre was the first collaborator of the album.
 It is the second time Ben&Ben collaborated with dela Torre after "Paalam," a song featured in Moira's album "Patawad."

 More than a week later, via Twitter spaces, it was revealed that Munimuni were the second collaborators of the album.

 On 17 August 2021, through Facebook live, it was revealed that Chito Miranda, the lead singer-songwriter for the band Parokya ni Edgar, was the third collaborator of the album.

 Two days later, it was revealed that Juan Karlos Labajo and Zild Benitez were the fourth collaborators of the album.

 On 22 August 2021, a week before the release of the album, it was announced that KZ Tandingan was the fifth collaborator of the album.

 A day after, it was revealed that SB19 were the final collaborators of the album.
 It is the second time Ben&Ben collaborated with SB19 after "Mapa (Band Version)," a rendition from SB19's digital single.